Organic sulfide: Preparation

 This reaction is exploited in biological systems as a means of transferring an alkyl group.
 For example, S-adenosylmethionine acts as a methylating agent in biological SN2 reactions.

 An unusual but well tested method for the synthesis of thioethers involves addition of alkenes, especially ethylene across the S-Cl bond of sulfur dichloride.
 This method has been used in the production of bis(2-chloroethyl)sulfide, a mustard gas:

 Reactions

-Oxidation
+The Lewis basic lone pairs on sulfur dominate the sulfides' reactivity.
+Sulfides readily alkylate to stable sulfonium salts, such as trimethylsulfonium iodide: